ReFreezed/LuaWebGen/README.md

 ### The `page` Object

 `page.content`<br>
 The contents of the current page.
-Available to templates.
+Available to layout templates.

 `page.isHome`<br>
 If the current page is the root index page, aka the home page.